vitwit/cada/specs/03_msg.md

 ## UpdateBlobStatus

-The `MsgUpdateBlobStatus` is used to update the status of block submissions from `PENDING` to either `IN_VOTING` if the submission is successful, or `FAILURE` if it fails.
+The `MsgUpdateBlobStatus` is used to update the status of blocks submission from `PENDING` to either `IN_VOTING` if the submission is successful, or `FAILURE` if it fails.
 The responsibility for executing this transaction lies with the individual who originally submitted the blocks data to `Avail` (the proposer of the block where the blocks data submission was initiated).

 This message will fail under the following conditions: